 Photo Credit: Laramie River Ranch

 WHY DOES A HORSE PEE OUT OF THAT HOLE?

 It must be something about the altitude, or a trail ride in majestic scenery such as Jackson Hole, Wyoming, that provokes potty talk amongst guests.
 Lost Creek Ranch & Spa is located between Grant Teton National Park and the Bridger-Teton National Forest, making for steep rides and careful footing amongst horses, who often lighten their load on the mountain treks.
 The ranch has been in the Halpin Family for 50 years, yet, it’s one strange question that wranglers get every season.
 “Why is that horse peeing out of its butt?”
 Again, no answer needed, it’s not!

 WHAT IS INSIDE THE ROCK?

 For many, a visit to Horseshoe Canyon Ranch in Jasper, Arkansas, is a virgin experience into the woods, and especially the deep woods of the Ozarks.
-This prompts many questions about geography, geology and basic, second-grade knowledge.
-The ranch typically offers two rides a day, a morning and an afternoon ride, through meadows, hardwoods, and past massive sandstone rock formation and bluffs.
+This prompts many questions about geography, geology, and basic, second-grade knowledge.
+The ranch typically offers two rides a day, a morning and an afternoon ride, through meadows, hardwoods, and past massive sandstone rock formations and bluffs.
 It was here that one guest asked the wrangler, “What’s inside the rock.”
 No answer.
 Another guest asked the same wrangler, “Is that the sun or the moon rising in the sky?”
 This has happened on multiple occasions.